 Things that help:

-Increase the humidity ( with a humidifier etc) (maybe a light mister spray onto the hoop and your hands?)
+Increase the humidity with a humidifier or maybe a light mister spray onto the hoop and your hands?

-Use an anti static cloth intended for the drier to make clothes not cling – but use one without scent – and rub the whole tube with this cloth before hooping.
-You can use an anti-static spray on the tubing and your clothes etc if you like.
+Use an anti-static cloth intended for the dryer to make clothes not cling – but use one without scent – and rub the whole tube with this cloth before hooping.
+You can use an anti-static spray on the tubing and your clothes if you’d like.

-Hoop in cotton clothes and not ones that produce static (wool, artificial fibers etc)
+Hoop in cotton clothes and not ones that produce static such as wool, artificial fibers, etc.

-Hoop with thin rubber gloves on – i use wonder grip gloves you can get at amazon etc, but washing up gloves will also work.
+Hoop with thin rubber gloves on – such as wonder grip gloves you can get at Amazon.
+But washing up gloves will also work.
 These kinds of gloves also make it much easier to connect and disconnect the hoop.

-Keep your hand away from the switch (not practical when you are doing certain moves, I understand)
+Keep your hand away from the switch.
+We understand this is not practical when doing certain moves.

-Do whatever else will lower the static electricity on your body (footwear, carpets etc)
+Do whatever else will lower the static electricity on your body with consideration to footwear, carpets, etc.

-Around here (NC) the problem disappears most times of year and then re-appears when its cold and very little humidity.
+Around here (in North Carolina) the problem disappears most times of year and then re-appears when its cold with very little humidity.

-NOTE: if its very easy to open and close then you may need to tape it before doing any extreme hooping – spiral moves, wedgies and so forth, if done with a lot of force and twist, could cause the hoop to come open.
+NOTE: if it’s very easy to open and close then you may need to tape it before doing any extreme hooping – spiral moves, wedgies, and so forth.
+If done with a lot of force and twist, this could cause the hoop to come open.
 A 2” clear piece of packing tape will prevent this.
 If you go just once around over the connector and switch, you will still be able to use the switch for all functions.